tianxing-wu/tianxing-wu.github.io/_pages/services.md

 ---
 ## Acadamic Organizations:
 * The Technical Committee of CCF Information System (Executive Member).
-* The Technical Committee of CCF Natural Language Processing Committee (Executive Member).
+* The Technical Committee of CCF Natural Language Processing (Executive Member).
-* The Technical Committee of CIPS Language and Knowledge Computing Committee (Member).
+* The Technical Committee of CIPS Language and Knowledge Computing (Member).
-* The Technical Committee of CIPS Large Model and Generation Committee (Member).
+* The Technical Committee of CIPS Large Model and Generation (Member).
 * The Technical Committee of CAAI Causality and Uncertainty in Artificial Intelligence (Member).
 * CCF Nanjing Chapter (Executive Member).
 * CCF YOCSEF Nanjing (President, 2024-2025; Vice President, 2023-2024; Academic Committee Member, 2022-).